 Creating a new avatar

 You will need a Metamask account with some xDAI to be able to interact with contracts and follow along the steps.
-Make sure you configured MetaMask with the correct ChainID (Gnosis Chain or Chiado) before you continue.
+Make sure you configured MetaMask with Gnosis chain before you continue.

 Transfer personal Circles tokens to different avatar